Caroline Snedeker: Personal life

 Caroline Dale Parke was born on March 23, 1871, in New Harmony, Indiana, to Nina Dale (Owen) and Charles Augustus Parke, a banker.
-Her great-grandfather was Robert Owen, one of Britain’s first social reformers and industrialists.
+Her great-grandfather was Robert Owen, one of Britain's first social reformers and industrialists.
 Her grandfather was David Dale Owen, a geologist for the United States Geological Survey and the first state geologist for the states of Indiana, Kentucky, and Arkansas.

 Parke grew up near Mount Vernon, Indiana, in a family with three sisters (Ada Owen, Anna Crawford, and Nina Dale) and a brother (Julius Leonard).
 The family later moved to Cincinnati, Ohio, where she attended the College of Music.
-Parke and her sisters performed instrumental concerts to support the family after the death of their father 1902.
+Parke and her sisters performed instrumental concerts to support the family after the death of their father in 1902.
 Parke, the pianist in the group, later became a music instructor.
-She married Charles Henry Snedeker (1856–1927) in 1903, and moved to Hempstead, New York.
+She married Charles Henry Snedeker in 1903, and moved to Hempstead, New York.
 Eventually, she moved to Bay St. Louis, Mississippi, and died on January 22, 1956, at the age of 84.
-Her remains are interred at Live Oak Cemetery in Harrison County, Mississippi.